David Edge Prize

 Awarded annually for an outstanding article in the area of science and technology studies.

 The Prize is named in memory of David Edge (1932-2003).
 David was trained in astronomy, and worked with the BBC before becoming the first Director of the Science Studies Unit at the University of Edinburgh in 1966.
 He had a strong administrative and intellectual role in the development of science and technology studies, as we know it today.
 He was active with the 4S from its beginning, and served as President and received the Bernal award for lifetime achievement.
 Throughout his life, David lent his tremendous energy to a broad range of interests and activities.
 Especially pertinent for this award was his role as co-founder and long-term editor of Social Studies of Science (1970-2002).
 He was no ordinary editor: his unparalleled enthusiasm and unique personal touch pervaded even the most routine aspects of editing, and his encouragement and diligent work with new authors helped launch many careers in the field.

 - Published papers that have undergone peer-review are eligible: This includes papers that have appeared in print journals and in e-journals as well as chapters in edited volumes.
 In the latter case, proof that the papers have undergone peer-review must be provided.
 Chapters in monographs (such texts are covered by the 4S book prizes) are not eligible.

-- Publication dates: The prize committee will consider papers that appeared in the years 2011 and 2012 in print or electronically (e-journals) in final form.
+- Eligible publication dates for 2018 prize: The prize committee will consider papers that appeared in the years 2015 or 2016 in print or electronically (e-journals) in final form.
 What counts are the ‘official’ publication dates, and not the dates when preprints (electronic or otherwise) are first available.

 - Authorship: Single-authored and co-authored articles are eligible.
 There are no restrictions concerning the author’s professional status.